abkoch/easyconf/README.md

     $ apt install php8.1-yaml

 ## History ##
+2024/03/24 local_easyconf 0.2 (2024032400): Encancements
+- New YML syntax to support an table:
+-- Universal method for setting records in any table -- Special methods for setting records in tables `{config}` and `{config_plugins}`
+- Check for valid session key
+- Automatically purge caches
+- Adaptions in language files
 2024/03/10 local_easyconf 0.1 (2024031000): Initial release

 ## Installing via uploaded ZIP file ##